 The Employer will consult with the Union prior to any change in benefit carrier.
-No employees shall suffer a loss in level of benefits nor a delay due to any changes from one carrier to another.
+No employee shall suffer a loss in level of benefits or an unreasonable delay due to any changes from one carrier to another.

 ARTICLE 26 - WORK CLOTHING AND RELATED SUPPLIES